-Answer: God’s love, as described in the Bible, is clearly unconditional in that His love is expressed toward the objects of His love (that is, His people) despite their disposition toward Him.
-In other words, God loves because it is His nature to love (1 John 4:8), and that love moves Him toward benevolent action.
 The unconditional nature of God’s love is most clearly seen in the gospel.
 The gospel message is basically a story of divine rescue.
-As God considers the plight of His rebellious people, He determines to save them from their sin, and this determination is based on His love (Ephesians 1:4-5).
+As God considered the plight of His rebellious people, He determined to save them from their sin, and this determination was based on His love (Ephesians 1:4–5).
 Listen to the apostle Paul’s words from his letter to the Romans:

 “You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous man, though for a good man someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:6–8).